 Batu Caves is essentially is a massive limestone hill; which contains a series of caves and cave temples throughout.
 The cave is one of the most popular Hindu shrines outside of India and it is dedicated to Murugan, a Hindu deity.
+How to visit the Batu Caves can be a little confusing though.

 The cave is located about 8 miles north of Kuala Lumpur (KL), Malaysia and some 100 meters high.
 It also has 272 very steep concrete steps to conquer if you’d like to enter the caves.
 It is free to enter although by the time you get to the top, most people are pretty winded.